Ulverston - Barrow - Furness Peninsula drive

 Coordinates: N 54.09605, W 3.25708

 With over 11,000 residents, Walney Island is one of the most populated islands in the UK.
 The settlement mostly dates from the boom days of the shipyard and is basically an extension of Barrow town.
 The long thin island often takes a battering from the Irish Sea but has some wonderful coastal scenery and can easily be reached from Barrow via Jubilee Bridge.
 At over 10 miles in length, much of the island remains undeveloped and there are numerous coastal access points but Biggar Bank is one of the more scenic and popular.
 The long beach is pebble/stone with plenty of exposed hard sand at low tide.
 Behind that is a good area of grass with a few benches and footpaths along the shore.
 There are excellent views out to sea where you can see the vast offshore windfarms and even the Isle of Man on a good day.
-Free parking overlooking the sea with nearby play area but no other facilities.
+Free parking overlooking the sea with nearby Round House cafe and play area.
 Elsewhere on the island you can visit South Walney Nature Reserve, popular for bird watching, or North Walney Nature Reserve with some spectacular wild habitats.

 Retrace your steps to cross back over Jubilee Bridge towards Barrow town.
 At the roundabout beyond the bridge, take the first exit and continue for approx 0.2 miles to Barrow Dock Museum car park on the left.